-An Interstate IB18-A ,12 Volt battery or equivalent is recommended for the electric start on this engine-generator set.
+A 12 Volt battery, group 26 rated at 500 CCA or larger is recommended for this electric start engine-generator set.
 Follow the battery manufacturers recommendations for servicing and charging prior to use.
 Connect the battery to the electric start system using the cables provided.

 These electric start engines are NEGATIVE GROUND.
 Use extreme caution when connecting the battery.
-Connect the Negative battery terminal to GROUND.
-Connecting the positive battery terminal to ground will damage the engines charging circuit.
+Connect the NEGATIVE battery terminal to GROUND.

-For your safety, always connect the positive battery cable to the 'bat+' terminal first. .Then connect the negative battery cable to the 'bat-' terminal.
-Make sure all connections are clean and tight.
+For your safety, always connect the positive battery cable to the "bat+" terminal first.
+Then connect the negative battery cable to the "bat-" terminal.
+Make sure all connections are clean an tight.
 Reverse the sequence when disconnecting, disconnect the negative cable first.
-The engines produce enough direct current to keep the battery charged under normal operating conditions, but were not intended to be used as a battery charger.
+These engines produce enough direct current to keep the battery charged under normal operating conditions, but were not intended to be used as a battery charger.